 What the hacker thought would save the world – turned out to be the start of humanities worst nightmare.
 Can you imagine the chaos and despair if the power grid had to fail?
 What if you woke up tomorrow and the government had confiscated your savings to pay the national debt?

 While these scenarios may seem unlikely, there’s still an outside chance threat they may happen.
-Just ask the citizens of Cypress when the banks confiscated 50-percent of savers deposits with balances of over 100,000 Euros.
+Just ask the citizens of Cyprus when the banks confiscated 50-percent of savers deposits with balances of over 100,000 Euros.

 While late-stage capitalism will eventually come to an end, you can be sure of one thing – it won’t be a soft landing.